 In most cases, this is a use-it-or-lose-it proposition.
 Make sure you have used all of yours.
 While you are at it, think about what your planned medical costs might be for next year and adjust your Flexible Spending Account dollars accordingly.
-It is likely open enrollment time for other benefit options, so use this opportunity to make any needed adjustments.
+It is likely to open enrollment time for other benefit options, so use this opportunity to make any needed adjustments.

 5. Adjust Spending/Saving

 For those of you in the “accumulator” stage of life, this is a great time to think about ways to sock more money away for your retirement.
 If you had a recent raise, or know that one is coming up soon, this is easier.
 Just allocate most or all of it to more savings.
 For the rest of you, take a look at ways to either earn more (part-time work?) or spend less so you can boost your retirement savings.
-I wrote at length about this here.

 6. Take Required Minimum Distributions